minnesota newborn screening program

-You have the right to refuse to have your child screened by the MDH Newborn Screening Program.
+You have the right to refuse to have your child screened by Minnesota Department of Health (MDH) Newborn Screening Program.

 There are life-saving benefits of newborn screening.
 The risks of not screening your baby are very serious.
 Without screening, your baby could die or have permanent and severe health problems.

-If you refuse newborn screening, you must indicate your refusal in writing on the refusal form from the Minnesota Department of Health.
+If you refuse newborn screening, you must indicate your refusal in writing on the refusal form from the MDH.
 Staff from the birth facility will send a copy of the form to the Newborn Screening Program.
 The original form should be kept in your child's medical chart with a copy given to you by the hospital staff.

 The refusal form documents that: